Stocks rally after Fed chair signals slowdown in rate hikes - KESQ

 The economy has been slowing, but contains strong pockets that have given markets hope that a recession could be avoided.
 The government on Wednesday said the economy grew at a 2.9% annual rate from July through September, an upgrade from its initial estimate.

-Consumers have continued spending, despite inflation squeezing wallets, and the overall employment market remains strong.
+Consumers have continued spending, despite of inflation squeezing wallets, and the overall employment market remains strong.

 “If we can get a weaker labor market, we’ll probably get weaker wage pressure,” said Scott Ladner, chief investment officer at Horizon Investments.
 “That’s sort of the last shoe to drop with inflation.”